 The “Renewables Obligation” means that when any Renewable generation is available, it, by policy, displaces conventional dispatchable CO2 emitting power sources.
-Dispatchable generation mainly Gas-firing is thus forced to run inefficiently, becomes unprofitable and progressively less viable.
+Dispatchable generation mainly Gas-firing is thus forced to run inefficiently, becomes unprofitable and progressively less viable, as an intentional consequence of Government policy.
 In other words, this policy may reduce some CO2 emissions but at the same time it eliminates base-load power and thus destabilises and makes the UK power supply grid ever more fragile.

-It is clear from the diagram above the present UK Gas-fired generation installations could fully supply the UK overall power demand and meet maximum demand were they running at full productivity / capacity percentage, and any contribution from installed Weather Dependent Wind or Solar power would be superfluous.
-An estimate of the costs of the UK Weather Dependent Renewables fleet is about 65 £billion, as opposed to about 8£ billion for Gas-firing for the same power provision.
+It is clear from the diagram above the present UK Gas-fired generation installations could fully supply the UK overall power demand and meet maximum demand were they running at full productivity / capacity percentage, and any contribution from installed Weather-Dependent Wind or Solar power would be superfluous.
+An estimate of the costs of the UK Weather Dependent Renewables fleet is about £80 £billion, as opposed to about £8 billion for Gas-firing for the same power output provision.

 - an assessment of the Productivity / Capacity percentage, of the UK Renewable generation fleet since 2002 has achieved an overall productivity of ~22%.
 That productivity percentage may vary marginally on an annual basis as a result of Weather conditions.

-- as of end 2020 it assesses the estimated capital cost of the UK Weather Dependent Renewables fleet to be about 65£billion.
+- as of end 2020 it assesses the estimated capital cost of the UK Weather-Dependent Renewables fleet to be about £80billion.

-- the present UK 2020 Weather Dependent Renewables fleet would incur an estimated long-term cost commitment of about 250£billion.
+- the present UK 2020 Weather-Dependent Renewables fleet would incur an estimated long-term cost commitment of about £210billion, over 40 years.

 - the high future cost commitments that are entailed in the mandating of Offshore power even when accounting for their better productivity / capacity percentage.